kadirahq/flow-router/README.md

 ## API

-We've some utility API to help you to navigate the router and get information from the router.
+Flow Router has some utility APIs to help you navigate the router and get information from the router.

 #### FlowRouter.getParam(paramName);